trustoverip/ctwg-terminology-governance-guide/spec/normative_references.md

 Where `KE` is the doctag of KERI spec in spec-up format and `TP` the doctag of the ToIP overall glossary in spec-up.

 ```

 [[def: verification]]

-~ Verification in Healthcare is in between the strict [[xref: KE, verification]] and [[xref: TP, verification]].
-However we have the same criteria as KERI because our system will be KERI-based.
+~ Verification in Healthcare is in between the strict [[xref: KE, verification]]
+ and the more loose ToIP definition [[xref: TP, verification]].
+However we have the same criteria as KERI
+  because our system will be KERI-based.

 ```

 ##### How to stop adding context to an adopted term?